Hoang1107/Projects/README.md

 <<<<<<< HEAD
 # How to become a master developer

-- Goal: Web developer ✔
+- Goal: AI developer ✔
-- Who: full stack ❤
+- Who: My name is Hoang ❤

 Happy Coding! 😘